wkumari/draft-kumari-ipv6-loopback/draft-kumari-ipv6-loopback.md

 The "loopback" function is defined such that an outbound packet whose destination address triggers this loopback function should loop the packet back to the packet ingress queue for processing by the same host.
-No packet that is addresses to a loopback address should ever to passed to any network.
+No packet that is addresses to a loopback address should ever to passed to any physical network.

 {{RFC1884}}, the original IPv6 Addressing Architecture document, allocates a single local loopback address, ::1.
 This single address allocation has been